Correct name: Example

-The four names Adenanthera falcataria, Albizia falcataria, Paraserianthes falcataria and Falcataria falcata are each correct, given that the plant is placed in these four genera.
+The four names Adenanthera falcataria, Albizia falcataria, Paraserianthes falcataria and Falcataria falcata can each be correct given different taxonomic opinions that put the plant in each of these four genera.
 Which is the 'right' genus is a problem for taxonomy, not nomenclature.
 Thus this tree species will have a different correct botanical name for different people.
+Different taxonomists may publish revisions or monographs picking a different accepted name dependent on their own circumscription of this taxon, for which the other correct names become (homotypic) synonyms; note however that there is only one correct name for a given circumscription.